malavikakrishnamurthy/ArtandMLProject2/README.md

-GROUP 14 MODERN VENUS STYLE TRANSFER.
+GROUP 14 THE MODERN VENUS STYLE TRANSFER PROJECT.

 This project is an exploration of new and old, the combination and juxtraposition of what was considered beautiful then and now.